Buying a home

 - valuation fees - if you or your mortgage lender require a valuation in addition to the survey provided by the seller in the Home Report

 - Land and Buildings Transaction Tax.
-For more information about Land and Buildings Transaction Tax, see the Revenue Scotland website at www.revenue.scot
+More information about Land and Buildings Transaction Tax on the Revenue Scotland website

 - fees, if any, charged by the mortgage lender or someone who arranges the mortgage, for example, a mortgage broker